lxtGH/GALD-DGCNet/README.md

 We propose Global Aggregation then Local Distribution (GALD) scheme to distribute global information to each position adaptively according to the local information around the position.
 GALD net achieves **top performance** on Cityscapes dataset.
 Both source code and models will be available soon.
 The work was done at [DeepMotion AI Research](https://deepmotion.ai/)

 ## DGCNet (BMVC 2019,[arxiv](https://arxiv.org/abs/1909.06121))
-We propose Dual Graph Convolutional Network (DGCNet) models the global context of the input feature by modelling two orthogonal graphs in a single framework.
+We propose Dual Graph Convolutional Network (DGCNet) to model the global context of the input feature by modelling two orthogonal graphs in a single framework.
 (Joint work: University of Oxford, Peking University and DeepMotion AI Research)